hexa-org/policy/specs/IDQL-core-specification.md

   objects:
     . . .
 ```
-A subject value is an object consisting of the following attributes:
+A `subject` is a JSON or YAML object consisting of the following attributes:
 * `subType` - A text value indicating the type of subject provider being referenced.
 Supported values include:
   * `any` - Any subject whether authenticated or anonymous (this is the same is not specifying a subject)
   * `auth` - Any authenticated subject using any Identity Provider